medtagger/MedTagger/environments/openstack/README.md

 `group_vars/all.yml` files.

 The download of the private keys should start automatically after creating them.
-If not, download private keys manually and place then in **Ansible directory.**
+If not, download private keys manually and place then in **environments/openstack/ansible** directory.

 Remember to change file mode: